juan131/charts/bitnami/airflow/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 22.4.0

+Starting from this minor version, the Bitnami Airflow chart verifies that the original container images that were designed, tested, and validated are used.

+This container image verification can be skipped by setting the global parameter `global.security.allowInsecureImages` to `true`.
+Further information can be obtained at [this GitHub issue](LINK TO GITHUB PINNED ISSUE).

 ### To 22.2.0